ASR data augmentation in low-resource settings using cross-lingual multi-speaker TTS and cross-lingual voice conversion: Conclusions and future work

 \section{Conclusions and future work}

-In this work, we present a novel data augmentation approach for training ASR systems by using speech synthesis and voice conversion.
-Our approach can be applied to languages with only one speaker, achieving results comparable to English-based related works.
-Additionally, we show that it is possible to achieve promising results for ASR model training with just a single-speaker dataset in a target language.
-Finally, our approach works both in a language (pt-BR) present in the Wav2Vec 2.0 model pre-training, as well as for an unseen language (Russian).
+We presented a novel data augmentation approach for ASR training by using cross-lingual multi-speaker speech synthesis and voice conversion.
+We show that it is possible to achieve promising results for ASR model training with just a single-speaker dataset in a target language, making it viable for low-resource scenarios.
+Finally, our approach works both in a language (pt-BR) present in the Wav2Vec 2.0 {self-supervised} pre-training, as well as for a {completely} unseen language (ru-RU).

-In future work, we intend to explore the use of the self-supervised model feature extractor as a discriminator during training of the YourTTS model.
-In this way, the YourTTS model may produce even more human-like speech for the self-supervised model.
+{In future work, we intend to explore the use of a self-supervised model feature extractor as a discriminator during the training of the YourTTS model.
+In this way, the YourTTS model may produce even more human-like speech.
+In addition, we intend to do ablation studies using other SOTA ASR models like Whisper \cite{radford2022robust} and WavLM \cite{chen2022wavlm}.
+Finally, we intend to apply our method to Brazilian indigenous languages that have a few or even only one single-speaker data available.}